 Over a billion magazines across over 7,000 titles in the US alone are printed each year.
 We love love love them, but what happens to them after we read them?

-The Magazine Literacy Bank operated by MagLiteracy.org, with locations in Wisconsin, Ohio, Mississippi, Alabama, Toronto, and India – like a food bank and the only program of its kind in the world – rescues every copy it can from consumers, publishers, and newsstands, and delivers them to literacy programs at food pantries, homeless, domestic abuse, and trafficking shelters, mentoring and job training programs, schools, foster care agencies, and more.
+The Magazine Literacy Bank is operated by MagLiteracy.org, with locations in Wisconsin, Ohio, Mississippi, Alabama, Toronto, and India, like a food bank that feeds people hungry to read.
+It is the only program of its kind in the world, and rescues every good condition magazine copy it can from consumers, publishers, and newsstands for delivery to literacy programs at food pantries, homeless, domestic abuse, and trafficking shelters, mentoring and job training programs, schools, foster care agencies, and more.

 The magazines, which would otherwise be landfilled or destroyed, are enormously powerful for literacy, and go to at-risk readers who have little or no access to books or computers at home.